sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-good-gtk</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GStreamer "good" plugins gtk plugin
+Short desc    : GStreamer "good" plugins gtk plugin
 URL          : http://gstreamer.freedesktop.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GStreamer is a streaming media framework, based on graphs of elements which
+Descript     : GStreamer is a streaming media framework, based on graphs of elements which
              : operate on media data.
              :
              : GStreamer Good Plugins is a collection of well-supported plugins of